pgiardiniere/personal-site/src/lib/posts/draft-deep-learning-series-posted.md

 excerpt: An announcement that the computer vision content has all been posted, together with some reflection on the work generally and ____.
 ---

 Definitely there are signs these are my first steps into machine learning / computer vision spaces.

-I left many free-answser questions blank that today I'd consider total freebies (e.g. yes, Sigmoid is worse for gradient flow than ReLU/Leaky-ReLU).
+Since I was writing blogs about completing these assignments, I left most free-answer questions blank, despite many being total freebies.
+I often address them in the posts in some way.

 I did this all before starting the graduate program, which would fill some of the gaps.